m-hogue/arduino-webclient/README.md

+# WebClient_sunriseSunset
-# A simple project to test hitting an endpoint with an arduino
+A simple arduino sketch based on the WebClient example to test hitting an endpoint that calculates sunrise and sunset by day